freeCodeCamp/freeCodeCamp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] None of my changes are plagiarized from another source without proper attribution.
 - [ ] All the files I changed are in the same world language (for example: only English changes, or only Chinese changes, etc.)
 - [ ] My changes do not use shortened URLs or affiliate links.
+- [ ] This is my first offical pull requist so pleas accept it and merge it in your project

 <!--If your pull request closes a GitHub issue, replace the XXXXX below with the issue number.-->